A Notice to UNH, UNHM, and Continuing Education Students Regarding Tax Credits

 What you will receive

 1098-T Form - In late January 1098-T forms are mailed to students' permanent mailing addresses.
 These forms show enrollment status, eligible charges billed, and scholarships or grants processed in the applicable tax year.
 A copy of this information is also sent to the Internal Revenue Service.
-Please be sure that your permanent mailing address is up-to-date so that you can receive your 1098-T form.
+Please be sure that the student's Social Security Number (SSN) or Taxpayer Identification Number (TIN) and permanent mailing address is up-to-date so that the 1098-T form can be processed correctly.

 Students can now obtain their 1098-T form online.
 UNH has contracted with Vangent, Inc. to provide both the electronic and paper 1098-Ts.
 You may retrieve your 1098-T electronically by visiting Vangent at https://tra.vangent.com.